 Its width if 1.8m and transport height, 1.87m.
 Jankel offers four vehicles based on either the Land Cruiser or Hi-Lux platforms in two or three-axle variants, with the FOX Rapid Reaction Vehicle in service with Belgian special forces.

 Also from the UK, the Supacat Mk2 LRV 400 and 600 are based on commercial components, in this case, the Land Rover Discovery.
 At 1.7m wide, it is slightly narrower than many others, which makes loading and unloading from a Chinook much quicker and arguably, better suited than others which only just squeeze in.
 Kerb weight is 2,500kg with a payload of up to 1,700kg.
-Maximum range is 800km and it can be converted into 6×6 for additional payload, this variant has a kerb weight of 3,150kg and payload of up to 2,350kg.
+The maximum range is 800km and it can be converted into 6×6 for additional payload, this variant has a kerb weight of 3,150kg and a payload of up to 2,350kg.

 We should not forget in-service vehicles either.